 6. Student Affairs Student Advisory Board consists of approximately 30-35 students ranging from freshmen to graduate students reflecting the diversity of the student body at Clemson University.

 This group is responsible for communicating thoughts/ideas/suggestions on ways of improving student life at Clemson to the student affairs administration.
 Issues include health service operations, security issues, bookstore services, career services, parking services, computer services, etc. This group meets on a monthly basis and is chaired by the Vice President for Student Affairs.

-G. Committees, Boards, and Units Reporting to the Chief Business Officer
+G. Committees, Boards, and Units Reporting to the Chief Financial Officer

-The following committees, boards and other units report to the Chief Business Officer.
+The following committees, boards and other units report to the Chief Financial Officer.

-- 1. Accident Review Board.
-In accordance with state guidelines, the board reviews accidents that involve vehicles belonging to the university.
-The board also makes recommendations to the appropriate agencies or departments for improving safety.
-Membership consists of the Director of Risk Management (chair) from administration and advancement; representatives from research services; student affairs; the College of Agriculture, Forestry and Life Sciences; Faculty Senate; Staff Senate; student government; campus services; public safety; and transportation services. - 2.
-Advisory Committee of Budget Center Representatives.
-This committee reviews and revises policies concerning the university budget planning process.
-Members include representatives from the major budget centers including the academic colleges, the library, PSA, research, the Provost's office, and the Faculty Senate and the Staff Senate.
-The chief business officer serves as chair. - 3.
+- 1. Campus Business Officers Group (CBOG) serves the Clemson University Community by encouraging fiscal integrity and efficiency through open communication, education, and networking.
+CBOG also supports the development of financial staff through process review and training opportunities.
+CBOG membership is comprised of College and Division Business Officers and Directors representing the Finance Division, ensuring that each area on campus is represented.
+Meetings are held on a monthly basis on the second Thursday of each month.
+The chief financial officer serves as chair. - 2.
 Bookstore Advisory Committee reviews and advises on policies for the university bookstore.
 Membership consists of the manager of the bookstore (nonvoting), the director of campus services (nonvoting), two faculty representatives elected from each college and one elected from the library, and one representative chosen annually from each of the following: the Faculty Senate, an undergraduate student, a graduate student, and a staff person.
-The chair is elected annually from the committee membership. - 4.
+The chair is elected annually from the committee membership. - 3.
 University Facilities Advisory Committee (UFAC) provides oversight of the planning and assessment process used by the facilities department.
 UFAC assists that department by identifying, establishing, and evaluating priorities for infrastructure investments and ensuring that alterations of campus buildings comply with institutional policies and pertinent codes.
 Assessment priorities for the committee include preventative maintenance, maintenance repair and renovation, facility condition and benchmarking.
-Assessment reports will be delivered to the chief business officer and the Administrative Council by November 30th of each year.
 The committee meets at least quarterly and will consist of representatives from each college and the library, the Provost's office, and from major auxiliary departments.
-The chief facilities officer serves as chair. - 5.
+The chief facilities officer serves as chair. - 4.
 Vending Machine Committee reviews requests from university departments or organizations for the funding of special activities from the vending machine fund.
-This committee consists of the budget director as chair; the Provost and Vice President for Academic Affairs; the Vice President for Student Affairs; the Faculty Senate President; the President of the Graduate Student Government; the President of the Student Body; the President of the Staff Senate; and the Director of Fiscal Affairs or their designees. - 6.
+This committee consists of the budget director as chair; the Provost and Vice President for Academic Affairs; the Vice President for Student Affairs; the Faculty Senate President; the President of the Graduate Student Government; the President of the Student Body; the President of the Staff Senate; and the Director of Fiscal Affairs or their designees. - 5.
 Office of Human Resources.
 The Office of Human Resources is responsible for payroll and benefits, employee relations and assistance programs, employee records, training and technology, and classification, compensation, and recruitment.